Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

 \section{Predictive Quantum laws - mathematical formulation}

 We shall present here the most concise formulation of the laws, with some comments of their relation to the modern formulation.
-That is we shall concentrate on the "pure state" case, and "projective measurements".
-POVM's and density matrix description of mixed states are easily derivable form the above.\footnote{The most important tool is in this case the Naimark dilation theorem.} We shall discuss only unitary evolution and the collapse postulate, as the modern concept of "completely positive maps" is derivable from these.
+That is, we shall concentrate on the ``pure state" case, and ``projective measurements".
+POVM's are easily derivable from the above\footnote{The most important tool is in this case the Naimark dilation theorem.}, and so is density matrix description of mixed states.
+We shall discuss only the unitary evolution and the collapse postulate, as the modern concept of ``completely positive maps" is derivable from these.

+The formulation which we shall initially present is standard, or ``orthodox" with a ``shut up and calculate" bias.
+But we must remark, that it is not always stressed in standard texts, that it pertains to experimental situation which could be summed up by the stages of preparation, evolution and measurement.
+We shall limit our discussion to the ``first quantization''.